-an alternative approach to the more widely known Risch algorithm for indefinite integration, whose careful description dominates the remainder of Bronstein's book.
-Parallel integration is also known as the Risch-Norman algorithm [13-15, 20, 21, 24, 34] and as poorman's integrator [8].
+The main difference between the first and the second edition of Manuel Bronstein's classical textbook on symbolic integration [8] is an additional tenth chapter about parallel integration, which is based on his last paper [9] on the subject.
+Parallel integration is an alternative approach to the more widely known Risch algorithm for indefinite integration, whose careful description dominates the remainder of Bronstein's book.
+Parallel integration is also known as the Risch-Norman algorithm [12-14, 19, 20, 23, 31] and as poorman's integrator [50].

 Although the technique is not complete, i.e., it fails to find a closed form of certain integrals, it is an attractive alternative to a full implementation of the Risch algorithm, which is guaranteed to find a closed form whenever there is one.
 One advantage is that it is much easier to program.
-Indeed, Bronstein's Maple implementation [8] barely needs 100 lines of code.
+Indeed, Bronstein's Maple implementation [50] barely needs 100 lines of code.
 A second advantage is that it extends more easily to integrals of non-elementary functions.
-For example, it can find the evaluation involving the Lambert W function [12].
+For example, it can find the evaluation involving the Lambert W function [11].
 This is not only interesting because W is defined by a nonlinear equation, but also because there is a factor in the denominator of the closed form that is not already present in the integrand.